Polyhistor/MERN-Stack-The-little-search-engine/README.md

 npm install
 npm run dev
 ```
-notice: Make sure you proceed to the folder '/frontend' and you run npm install in there two.
+# Notice: Make sure you proceed to the folder '/frontend' and you run npm install in there two.
 That's the web server.
 Browse to [http://localhost:3000](http://localhost:3000)

 ## Important